Compiler2/compiler2/README.md

 # Welcome to Compiler2

-This tool uses CompilerGym reinforcement learning framework to train neural network for finding optimal compiler parameters for CPU optimization
+This tool uses CompilerGym reinforcement learning framework to train neural network for finding performant compiler parameters for CPU optimization

 # Start